aejsmith/kboot/documentation/guide/configuration.md

 structure of the configuration file and basic examples.

 A command is given as a command name, followed by a set of arguments.
-The end of a line indicates the end of a command, unless the line ends with a `\` character.
-For example:
+The end of a line (that is not inside a string, list or command list - see below) indicates the end of a command, unless the line ends with a `\` character.
+For
+example:

     hello "world" 42
     hello \
         "world" 1234

-Arguments are typed, so you must use the correct types as expected by a command, and arbitrary text is not valid (i.e. the quotation marks around "meaning" in the above example are required).
+Arguments are typed, so you must use the correct types as expected by a command, and arbitrary text (aside from the command name) is not valid (i.e. the quotation marks around "world" in the above example are required).

 The following is a list of types supported and their syntax: